 But remember, the misfortunes of one year can often create new investment opportunities in the new year.
 However, if you want a huge return, you need to be willing to raise the risks slightly.
 I would suggest that, when you are making an investment, be sure not to put all your eggs in one basket.
 Consider diversifying as much as you can to lower your risk exposure.
 It’s wise not to take too much of a risk at first and I would recommend you invest for a minimum of at least five years.
 If this isn’t possible for you, I would suggest that you wait until you can and, in the meantime, put your money in a savings account.”

 Invest in What You Consume

 - Joseph Hogue, Founder, My Stock Basics & Let’s Talk Money:

-“One of my favorite ideas in investing is to contrast your investments with your lifestyle and expenses.
+“My tip for beginner investors is to contrast your investments with your lifestyle and expenses.
 If you spend most of your money on a particular product or part of your lifestyle, why not benefit from it, as well, by investing in the companies that collect the money?
 For renters, this means benefiting with the companies that see higher profits if residential rents and the housing market gains.
 In this theme, there are real estate investment trusts (REITs) — like AvalonBay Communities (AVB) and Equity Residential (EQR) — that own apartment properties, collect the rents and pay great dividends out to investors.”